-This unit of study is about designing products, services and environments to solving real life problems and communicating through both written responses and drawings.
+This unit of study is about designing products, services and environments to solving real life problems and communicating through both written responses, graphical representations and drawings.
 In learning about Design students will:

-- Form and develop the ability to analyse and interpret information; - Meet the needs and solve problems in creative ways, using imagination and visualisation; - Transfer information and ideas; and disseminate knowledge to a variety of audiences.
+- Form and develop the ability to analyse and interpret information. - Meet the needs and solve problems in creative ways, using imagination and visualization. - Transfer information and ideas; and disseminate knowledge to a variety of audiences.

-This subject leads to Year 10 Design and Design and Technology: Materials.
+This subject leads to Year 10 Design and Year 10 Engineering.

-This subject caters to students interested in further studies in Design or Engineering.
+This subject caters to students interested in further studies in Design, Engineering and Industrial Graphics.